davehague/audapolis/doc/feat/phase1_whisper_integration.md

 You are implementing Step 1.8 of Phase 1 for migrating from Vosk to Whisper.

 Current Context:
-- Existing model download system in server/app/models.py handles Vosk model downloads from URLs
+- Existing model download system in server/app/models.py handles model downloads
-- Whisper models are downloaded automatically from HuggingFace on first use
+- Whisper models are downloaded automatically from OpenAI on first use
 - Need to provide progress feedback and management for Whisper model downloads
 - FastAPI endpoints expect same download interface for all models

 Task: Extend model download system for Whisper models

 Requirements:
-1. Modify Models.download() method to handle Whisper models differently
+1. Modify Models.download() method to handle Whisper models
 2. For Whisper models:
    - Trigger initial download by attempting to load the model
-   - Capture download progress from faster-whisper/huggingface
+   - Capture download progress from openai-whisper
    - Update DownloadModelTask with progress information
    - Handle caching and storage location
 3. Add WhisperModelDownloader class to manage Whisper-specific downloads
 4. Ensure downloaded models are properly tracked in Models.downloaded property
 5. Handle download cancellation for Whisper models
-6. Maintain same progress reporting interface as Vosk downloads
+6. Maintain same progress reporting interface as existing downloads

 Files to modify:
 - server/app/models.py